Music Alumni

 M.Mus., Peabody Conservatory of Johns Hopkins University

-Gary Carper
+Gary E. Carper

 Adjunct Instructor of Tuba & Euphonium

-Gary Carper (Tuba, Euphonium) still gets a thrill from teaching, even after 40+ years, but live performance is his dominant motivation.
-At UMW: The Faculty Brass Quintet, Faculty Jazz Sextet and the new Brass Ensemble are his primary focus.
-As a free-lance Musician since 1976, Gary has performed in 39 states with a wide variety of ensembles on Tuba, Bass Trombone, Tenor Trombone and Euphonium.
-A partial list of current ensembles include The Piedmont Symphony Orchestra (Principle Tuba), The Mid Atlantic Wind Symphony (Principle Tuba), The Gangplank Ragtime Band, The Edelweiss Band and his own ensemble: The Washburg Brass Quintet.
+Gary Carper (Tuba, Euphonium) still gets a thrill from teaching, even after 45+ years, but live performance is his dominant motivation.
+At UMW: The Faculty Brass Quintet and faculty Jazz Sextet are his primary focus.
+As a freelance Musician since 1976, Gary has performed in 39 states and Europe with various ensembles on Tuba, Bass Trombone, Tenor Trombone, and Euphonium.

 Matthew Case